thanksmister/Local-Trader-Android/README.md

 ★ Release and fund trades with PIN code
 ★ Send and receive trade messages and notifications of trade updates ★ Send and download trade message attachments
-★ Update advertisements (minimal support)
+★ Update advertisements (not fully supported)
-★ Search local or online trades to buy or sell Bitcoin
+★ Search local or online trades to buy or sell Bitcoin or other cryptocurrencies

 ## SECURITY